AIAScience/deep-learning-intro/data/README.md

 * `target_category_id` (integer, refers to category id as in categories.json)
 * `tags` (list of strings, assigned by the video uploader)

-The list of videos is shuffled
+The videos are listed in no particular order.
+In other words, they are shuffled.